10 teacher tips for the first week of school to help teachers to have fun while saving time. Tons of back to school ideas and organization tips.

 Having a classroom that is organized and ready for students is incredibly important.
 Making sure the important items in the class have a place and that they are accessible is key.
 Everything does NOT have to look perfect and have matching colors, labels, bins, etc. While those things are great and nice, they are not necessary.

 Having a clean and organized set-up for your classroom books is helpful.
 I use a standing bookshelf that holds my theme and seasonal books.
 I also have shelves of books in bins that are labeled to make it easy for students to find what they are looking for.
-This post HERE outlines how I set up my classroom reading program and how I organize the books my students read.
-One Sharp Bunch has an amazing classroom set up with tons of great organizational and back to school ideas (check it out HERE).
+Learn how I set up my classroom home reading program and how I organize the books my students read.

 Where do you start?
-Use the free beginning of the year teacher checklist to help you get organized.
+Use the free beginning of the year teacher checklist to help you get organized and save time.
 Let me also suggest Pinterest.
 It is a fantastic place to go for ideas and to see what you might like in your own classroom.
 Check out my Classroom Organization board for a ton of helpful ideas!

 If you can get a hold of your class list, LABEL EVERYTHING!

 Pick Classroom Management Strategies for the First Week

 Decide before the first week of school what your classroom management plan will look like.
 If the strategies you choose require certain materials have those prepped and ready for the first week of school.
 Spend a good chunk of the first week of school teaching your students those strategies.
 Practice and role-play different scenarios so they understand the expectations in your classroom.